 Instead, ask broad questions like:

 - You could do your job better if you didn’t have to deal with what?

 - What makes your job/life difficult?

 - What problems are you most passionate about solving?

-Asking questions in this way ensures you tailor your marketing to the data, not the other way around.
+Asking buyer persona questions in this way ensures you tailor your marketing to the data, not the other way around.

-Understanding the challenges faced by your target customer is so important, inbound marketing theory practically mandates it be the sole focus of your “awareness content,” and for good reason.
+Understanding the challenges faced by your target customer is so important, inbound marketing theory practically mandates it is the sole focus of your “awareness content,” and for good reason.